budak7273/ArmorModules/.github/ISSUE_TEMPLATE/bug_report.md

 ## Multiplayer?

-If you're playing in multiplayer, pleaste state if it affects host or clients, etc.
+If you're playing in multiplayer, please state if it affects host or clients, etc.

 ## Screenshots or Videos